 Why dental implants?

-Dental implants are often considered the most effective treatment for missing teeth.
+Dental implants are often considered the most effective restoration treatment for missing teeth.
 They replace both of these things and allow you to chew naturally again, normally talk, smile without self-consciousness, and laugh freely!

 The dental implant procedure is quite simple: a titanium post is surgically inserted into the jawbone where it can fuse with your bone tissue over time.
 Depending on how many teeth need replacement, one or more posts may be required.
 A porcelain "tooth crown" (cap), similar to what was used before this type of loss occurred, will then attach directly onto the metal post using small screws that adjust as the two parts bond together gradually.